happyplan/happyplan/readme.md

 ### What in it?

 * A static website generator from html or markdown: [Jekyll](https://github.com/mojombo/jekyll).
-* A task-based command line build tool: [Grunt.js](http://gruntjs.com/) & some pre-defined tasks (scripts, styles & images automatic compression).
+* A task-based command line build tool: [Grunt.js](http://gruntjs.com/) & some pre-defined tasks (scripts, styles & images automatic minification & compression).
-* An amazing CSS pre-processor, Sass directly served with [Compass](http://compass-style.org/).
+* An amazing CSS pre-processor, [Sass](http://sass-lang.com/) directly served with [Compass](http://compass-style.org/).
 * A quick way to provide scalable icons as font thanks to [Fontcustom](http://fontcustom.com/) & a Grunt task.
-* A [Livereload](http://livereload.com/) server ([tiny-lr](https://github.com/mklabs/tiny-lr)) to make development as fast as hell.
+* A [Livereload](http://livereload.com/) server ([tiny-lr](https://github.com/mklabs/tiny-lr) provided by the [grunt-contrib-livereload](https://github.com/gruntjs/grunt-contrib-livereload) task) to make development as fast as hell.
-* A package manager for the web called [Bower](https://github.com/twitter/bower).
+* A package manager for the web called [Bower](https://github.com/twitter/bower) to handle web components.

-Oh, by the way, [why "happy plan"](http://www.youtube.com/watch?v=5zVVKXT8Vi0)?
+Oh, by the way, why "happy plan" ?
+[Here is not the answer](http://www.youtube.com/watch?v=5zVVKXT8Vi0).

 ## Requirements

-The easy way on OS X.
+The easy way is on **OS X** (but it shouldn't be so hard to make this working on any unix like system.
+Make a PR :).

 ### Jekyll [[+](https://github.com/mojombo/jekyll/wiki/install)]